 - Insurable interest must exist at the time the life insurance policy is purchased.

-- Family members, business partners, and creditors typically have insurable interest in an individual’s life.
+- Family members, business partners, and creditors typically have an insurable interest in an individual’s life.

 - Insurable interest is necessary to prevent people from taking out insurance policies on the lives of strangers for personal gain.

-- Insurable interest requirements vary by jurisdiction, so it’s important to understand the specific rules in your area.
+- Insurable interest requirements vary by jurisdiction, so it’s essential to understand the specific rules in your area.

 Frequently Asked Questions